gagin/rsiers/CODEBASE.md

 - **`.dockerignore`** - Specifies files to exclude from the Docker build context

 - **`docker-start.sh`** - Convenience script to start the application with Docker Compose
+  - Recommended way to run the application
+  - Avoids dependency and environment issues
+  - Prevents port conflicts with system services (like AirPlay on macOS)

 ## Development and Debugging